Data Management Principles – The Key to Better Data Management

 - How often do we test business continuity or legal compliance?

-Data deletion and destruction:
+Data Deletion and Destruction:

 - Data may be deleted or destroyed based upon several variables such as time or regulatory mandate